When Should You Use a Braided Fishing Line?

 Going for Jigging

 You can also use a braided fishing line when fishing with a jig.
-Jigs create a jerky, vertical motion in the water, so you need something that can cross several feet down.
+Jigs create a jerky, vertical motion in the water, so you need something to cross several feet down.
 Due to this reason, a braided fishing line outweighs the other types.

 Moreover, these lines offer minimal stretch, which makes them ideal for jigging.
-Less stretch means lesser chances of your prey to escape.
+Less stretch means fewer chances for your prey to escape.
 You will feel the pull at the first bite.

 Surf Fishing

-You will need a braided line if you are going to surf fishing.
-You can easily cast long distances in sea water if your fishing line has excellent tensile strength, good abrasion resistance, and low memory.
+If you are going surf fishing, you will need a braided line.
+You can easily cast long distances in seawater if your fishing line has excellent tensile strength, good abrasion resistance, and low memory.

 When Should You Not Use a Braid?